sohag221/Bottle-Gourd-Disease-Classification/GITHUB_PAGES_README.md

 ## What Works in this Version

 - Full web interface with all UI elements
-- Demo mode that simulates disease detection without requiring backend services
+- Smart demo mode that analyzes image characteristics to provide varied predictions
 - All visual features and styling

-## Note

-This is a static demonstration version.
+## How the Demo Mode Works

+When hosted on GitHub Pages or other static hosting platforms (like Vercel):

+1. The app analyzes your uploaded image's color characteristics
+2. It uses these characteristics to make a simulated "prediction"
+3. For example:
+   - Images with more yellow content may be classified as "Yellow mosaic virus"
+   - Images with more red content may be classified as "Anthracnose fruit rot"
+   - Very green images may be classified as "Fresh leaf"

+**Important**: These are simulated predictions based on basic image analysis, NOT real AI model inference.

+## For Actual AI-Powered Predictions

 For the full application with actual AI model inference:

 1. Clone the main repository
 2. Follow the setup instructions in the main README
 3. Run the Flask application locally

-## Demo Mode
+## Demo Mode Banner

-The application automatically runs in demo mode when hosted on GitHub Pages, providing simulated prediction results.
+A blue notification banner will appear at the bottom of the screen to clearly indicate when the app is running in demo mode.